-Nacreous clouds form in the lower stratosphere over polar regions when the sun is just below the horizon.
-The ice particles that form nacreous clouds are much smaller than those that make up clouds that are more common.
+Nacreous clouds form in the lower stratosphere over polar regions when the Sun is just below the horizon.
+The ice particles that form nacreous clouds are much smaller than those that form more common clouds.
 These smaller particles scatter light in a different way, which is what creates the distinctive luminescent appearance.

 What weather is associated with Nacreous clouds?